pism/pism/doc/sphinx/contributing/development-workflow.rst

 A debugger such as GDB_ or LLDB_ can be very useful.\ [#]_ There are many online tutorials for both.

-Some of the more troublesome bugs involve memory access errors (*segmentation fault*, errors are often caused by these).
+Some of the more troublesome bugs involve memory access errors (*segmentation fault* errors are often caused by these).
 Consider using Valgrind_ to detect them.

 .. note::